 - 1 teaspoon garlic powder

 - 1 large onion, finely chopped

 - The day before cooking the meat, make the spice mix by combining all of the ingredients listed, cut the roast into manageable pieces and rub them with the onion and spices.
 Then wrap the meat back into the butcher's paper and refrigerate overnight.

-- Brown the roast on all sides, in pre-heated pressure cooker, the add enough water to almost cover (2-3 cups).
-Close and lock the lid.
+- Brown the roast on all sides, in the pre-heated pressure cooker,

-- Turn the heat up to high and when the cooker reaches pressure, lower to the heat to the minimum needed to maintain pressure.
-Cook for 45-60 minutes at high pressure.
+For stove top pressure cookers: Turn the heat up to high and when the cooker indicates it has reached high pressure, lower to the heat to maintain it and begin counting 45 minutes pressure cooking time.

 - Pull out the meat and place on a platter, and then begin pulling the flesh into strips using two forks.
 In the meantime, reduce the cooking liquid in the cooker to half strain and de-fat using your favorite method (I leave it in the fridge overnight).